markmead/alpinejs-tash/README.md

 </div>
 ```

+_You can add spaces after your commas in `x-tash`, it doesn't have to follow the example format_

 **🙋 You don't have to render every variable**

 In the example if you only wanted to render the `name` and the `age`, then you can pass `x-tash="name,age` and `{company}` will be left alone! 🤩